 The blue line takes you to the case number.

 Now that you know how to break down the docket you can see which judge is presiding over a case.

 As a refresher, the Southern District of Florida’s court’s website is here.
 Then go to the tab “Judges.”

 Match the initials you saw on the docket number (sometimes also called ECF- Electronic Case filing) with the presiding judge.

 Then, if you want to know How the Judge Legals you would go and read the judge(s) personal rules.
-Sometimes the judge’s personal rules are referred to as practice guidelines or something similar.
+Sometimes the judge’s rules are referred to as “practice guidelines,” “practices and procedures of [name]” or something similar.
 Click here for the judge’s tab.